 SYMBOL/ALGOLTABLEGEN is divided into two parts.
 The first part (sequence numbers 10000000-3999000) consists of all the current input data to ALGOLTABLEGEN.
-The second part (sequence numbers 40000000-end) consists of the actual program.
-The program requires the two fallowing input files:
+The second part (sequence numbers 4000000-end) consists of the actual program.
+The program requires the two two parts of the actual program and the program of the second part (sequence numbers 4000000-end) consists of the actual program.
+The program requires the two parts of the actual program are program to the second parts of the actual program are program to the second parts of the actual program are program to the second parts of the actual program are program to the second parts of the actual program are program are program to the second parts of the actual program are program arfallowing input files:

-This file contains all patches to the current input data.
-File CARD:
+File CARD: This file contains all patches to the current input data.